adampawelczyk/ctf-writeups/thm/mr-robot-ctf/README.md

 ## Challenge Description

+> Can you root this Mr. Robot styled machine?
+This is a virtual machine meant for beginners/intermediate users.
+There are 3 hidden keys located on the machine, can you find them?

 This Mr. Robot-themed challenge tasks us with compromising a virtual machine modeled after the *fsociety* universe.
 The objective is to find three hidden keys located on the system.

-We're provided with the virtual machine to deploy and investigate, hosted at: `10.10.202.58`
+The virtual machine for deployment and investigation is hosted at: `10.10.202.58`

 ## Goal